Sound Blaster Live!: Models

-Sound Blaster Live! and Live!
+Sound Blaster Live! and Sound Blaster Live!
 Value

-The Live! and Live!
-Value are the original releases of the Live! family.

 The Live!
+(CT4620) and Live!
+Value (CT4670) are the original autumn 1998 releases of the Live! family.

+The flagship model of the 1st generation of the SB/Live family was the SB Live!
+Gold.
+Featuring gold tracings on all major analog traces and external sockets, an EMI-suppressing printed circuit board substrate and lacquer, the Gold came standard with a daughterboard (CT4660) that implemented a separate 4-channel alternative mini-DIN digital output to Creative-branded internal-DAC speaker sets, a S/P-DIF digital audio Input and Output with separate software mappings, and a fully decoded MIDI interface with separate Input and Output (along with on mini-DIN converter.)
+The daughterboard connected to the card via a 40-pin Audio Extension (AUD_EXT) connector.
+Live!
+Drive was not supplied with the card and only became available in early 1999 as an upgrade.
+Note, the Live!
+Drive used the same 40-pin Audio Extension (AUD_EXT) connector and the cable as the CT4660 daughterboard.

-Value (also known as Live!
-1024) is identical to the full Live! with the exception that it has color-coded plastic connectors instead of gold and does not include the extended digital I/O card.
-The original Sound Blaster Live! had a proprietary 9-pin mini-DIN connector for digital output that Creative referred to as the "Mini Din."
-This connector allowed the use of a microphone and digital speakers at the same time.
+The original Sound Blaster Live!'s proprietary 9-pin mini-DIN connector for digital output was referred to by Creative as the "Mini Din.", it allowed the use of a microphone and digital speakers at the same time.
 This cannot be done with the value and base models of all subsequent Creative sound cards, as they share a single port for S/PDIF digital in/output and microphone connectivity.
 The Mini-DIN connection was not included in any subsequent Sound Blaster product, however owners of speaker systems that use this as the only digital input may buy an adapter from Creative.